stephenberry/repe/README.md

   bool error{}; // whether an error has occurred uint16_t reserved1{}; // must be zero
   Action action{};
-  // ---- end of initial 8 bytes
   uint64_t id{}; // identifier
-  uint64_t body_length{-1}; // the total length of the body (-1 denotes no size given) uint32_t size{sizeof(decltype(*this))}; // the total header size, to support padding uint16_t reserved2{}; // must be zero
+  uint64_t body_length{-1}; // the total length of the body (-1 denotes no size given) uint32_t reserved2{}; // must be zero
+  uint16_t reserved3{}; // must be zero
-  uint16_t path_length{}; // the length of the path
+  uint16_t path_length{}; // the length of the JSON Pointer path };
-  // --- end of initial 32 bytes
-  char path[256]{}; // the JSON Pointer path
-};
 ```

-The first 32 bytes must always be allocated in the layout shown above.
+The header must always be 32 bytes allocated in the layout shown above.

 The `path` must be null terminated, which means a `path_length` of zero must always have at least a single null byte.

 > The header is designed so that it can be directly streamed over a network without any additional encoding.
-A pointer to the header can be provided along with the size as `header_size`.
-This is if the method memory is allocated in the struct as in this example.
->
-> The `header_size` will often be the padded size of the header, which may transfer a few extra bytes, but enables simpler code and often more memory handling.

 ### Version